 4. GMAT Score

 The Graduate Management Admission Test is required of all applicants.
 This examination is administered by Pearson Vue (Institution code 58H-MN-62).
-The minimum GMAT score required is 600 (or at least 70% equivalency).
+The minimum GMAT score required is 70% equivalency.
 It is your responsibility to ensure that test scores are forwarded to our office directly by Pearson Vue.
 GMAT tests written in the last five years will be considered valid.
 In order to ensure timely receipt of scores, you are strongly encouraged to take the test in the preceding Fall to meet the January 15 deadline.